Cura : Care Beyond Boundaries Logo

 Custom Silicone Pectoral Implants

 Custom chest implants may be used when reconstruction is needed or when symmetry requires tailored sizing.
-A custom design is based on measurements and may be discussed when standard shapes are less suitable.
+A custom design is based on measurements and may be discussed when standard implant shapes are less suitable.

 Planning And Marking